 Day 3: Hike from Paramillo del Quindio to Acaime hummingbird sanctuary // 21 kilometers, mostly downhill.

 The first part of the path looked quite easy.
 It seemed like a flat plane from a distance.
 However, we found this part to be the most difficult part of the route because it is a swamp area.
 We jumped from bright green moss – it is dense and you can stand on it – to another lump of green moss.
-After some zig zagging and one miss step, which resulted in a hip deep plunge in the swamp, we finally arrived to the side where the path was clearly visible again.
+After some zig-zagging and one miss-step, which resulted in a hip-deep plunge in the swamp, we finally arrived at the side where the path was clearly visible again.
 From here we followed the main trail, although it is not indicated on the GPS.
 It brings you to the top and you will walk on the mountain crest, again with Frailejones everywhere!

-From the hummingbird sanctuary the paths were more accessible again.
+From the hummingbird sanctuary, the paths were more accessible again.
 We took a detour to the ‘mirador de las palmas’.
-You have to pay 3000 pesos per person because it is a private property.
+You have to pay 3000 pesos per person because it is private property.
 But it is worth it.
-It was a relax walk through wax palms and we shared to road with other tourists.
-We catched a jeep back to Salento and were happy and satisfied that we hiked the Los Nevados without a guide!
+It was a relaxing walk through wax palms and we shared the road with other tourists.
+We caught a jeep back to Salento and were happy and satisfied that we hiked the Los Nevados without a guide!

 Tips for hiking Los Nevados without a guide

-- The campspot at ~4200 meter near Paramillo del Quindio is also marked on OSMand and maps.me.
+- The camp spot at ~4200 meters near Paramillo del Quindio is also marked on OSMand and maps.me.
 It can be quite windy and temperatures can be below zero degrees, so a good tent and sleeping bag is a must.